openthread/openthread/src/ncp/PROTOCOL.md

 #### 3.1.1.
 Flag ####

-The two most significant header bits (`FLG`) are always set to one and zero respectively.
+The flag field of the header byte (`FLG`) is always set to the value two (or `10` in binary).
 Any frame received with these bits set to any other value else MUST NOT be considered a Spinel frame.

 This convention allows Spinel to be line compatible with BTLE HCI.
 By